chrystalme/chrystalme/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Microverse for creating and enviromnment for remote learning.
-- Inspiration
+- Family - Nadi and Mila for their patience with me through my study time.
-- etc
+- My Partners and Mentor

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](https://mit-lincense.org) licensed.